 I went to Ganano Falls on a 2-day trip to Quirino back in 2019.
 This is actually the first item in our itinerary.

 We registered at Baguio Village where a guide was assigned to accompany us.
-My friend who organized this trip explained that the trek is easy and beginner friendly, as the route is mostly path.
+My friend who organized this trip explained that the trek is easy and beginner friendly, as the route is mostly flat.

-True enough, the trek was easy although still tiring.
+The trek was indeed easy, but still tiring.
 We passed by a hanging bridge and then an open terrain, forest trail, and a series of river crossings.
 The last river crossing was a challenge because of the strong current.
 Even the guys in our group had to get help from our guides to cross safely.

 During our trek, we’d also observed interesting flora.

 Finally, we heard the sound of gushing water.
 Past huge boulders, we could clearly see Ganano Falls.